Choosing the Best Ramen Bowl, Top 5 Slurp Worthy TipsKatachiware Japanese Style Tableware

 Ohgigatadon Bowls have a steep fan shaped design which restricts the amount of ramen that can be added to the meal.

 Although the bowl has a smaller capacity, it is popular in restaurants because it is simpler to store due to the straighter edges that allow for easier stacking.
-Although this type of bowl holds less soup, it is regarded as an attractive serving bowl and is chosen over broader bowls when noodles are the emphasis of the meal.
+Although this type of bowl holds less soup, it is regarded as an attractive serving bowl and is chosen over broader bowls when noodles are the emphasis of the meal and considered one of the best ramen bowls for use in restaurants.

 Tayoudon Bowls were introduced just before the turn of the century which is used as a “multipurpose” bowl.